DETAILED ACTION

 display one or more of the plurality of tasks on a respective mobile device (via displaying one or more of the plurality of tasks; see paragraph [0035]);

-receive a selection of a selected task of the plurality of tasks from a user of the respective mobile device (via selecting a task; see paragraph [0035]); and in response to the selection, send a request to schedule the selected task to the backend server (via using the schedule management app to schedule a service/task; see paragraphs [0035]-[0036]);
+receive a selection of a first task of the plurality of tasks from a user of the respective mobile device (via selecting a task; see paragraph [0035]); and in response to the selection, send a request to schedule the selected task to the backend server (via using the schedule management app to schedule a service/task; see paragraphs [0035]-[0036]);

 each of at least a subset of the plurality of tasks associated with one or more of the plurality of access control devices that an individual is granted access to in order to complete corresponding task (Even though Banczak does not explicitly disclose the use of plurality of apps for a plurality of occupants, it would have been obvious to one having ordinary skill in the art that the schedule management app could be downloaded by different occupants to schedule different tasks at a location.
 Banczak discloses that a maintenance worker may be a cleaner, a yard maintenance worker, a plumber, an electrician, or a contractor (see paragraph [0035]), so if one occupant requires a service of a cleaner, he/she could use the schedule management app to request a service of the cleaner through the server 30.
 In the same manner if a second different occupant requires a service of a plumber, he/she could use the schedule management app to request a service of the plumber and the service provider is given access to different locks (access control devices; see paragraph [0056]-[0057]);